sauercrowd/anaconda-python3-ssl-docker/README.md

 I recommend to mount a folder from the docker host, to be able move data from the container to the host and vice versa.

-Note: this image is pretty big, 2 GB
+Note: with 2 GB (on docker hub) this image is pretty big.
-If you want a smaller image, you might want to take a look at [miniconda-python3-ssl-docker](https://github.com/sauercrowd/miniconda-python3-ssl-docker), which is based on miniconda and therefore got a size of 452 MB
+If you want a smaller image, you might want to take a look at [miniconda-python3-ssl-docker](https://github.com/sauercrowd/miniconda-python3-ssl-docker), which is based on miniconda and therefore got a size of 452 MB (on docker hub)

 ### Run